 - Stay out of ANY type of new criminal trouble.
 When a new DUI or other serious driving offense occurs while a previous DUI is pending, both the first criminal case and the second criminal case are affected.
 This blanket statement is ignored or not followed by about 10% of people with a pending drunk driving case, so be one of the smarter 90%, for your best chance at an excellent outcome.

-Our Atlanta DUI Lawyer Team – Our Network of the Best Georgia DUI Attorneys
+Our DUI Lawyer Team of Atlanta – Our Network of the Best Georgia DUI Attorneys

 Whether your arrest was for an Atlanta DUI or for a drunk driving charge ANYWHERE IN GEORGIA, our DUI attorney specialists will go to court for you.
 Here are brief profiles of the Georgia DUI attorneys at our Atlanta law firm.